Top 100 companies in Germany in 2026: revenue ranked

 Many people associate Germany with their cars.
 Volkswagen and BMW are world-renowned brands and are usually related to high quality and reliability.
 But there’s more than that.

-Today, we’re bringing you closer to not only 100 companies in Germany that you should know but also some key takeaways on the actual landscape – and what to do to become the new one on the list.
+Today, we’re bringing you closer to top companies in Germany that you should know.
+We will also show you some key takeaways on the actual landscape – and what to do to become the new one on the list.

 Company landscape in Germany 2026

-So, what factors are shaping the success (or struggles) of German companies this year?
+So, what factors are shaping the success (or struggles) of the best German companies this year?

 Let’s break it down and see what 2026 has in store.